Afzal Guru

-Mohammed Afzal Guru (June 1969 - 9 February 2013) was convicted for his role in the 2001 Indian Parliament attack.
+Mohammed Afzal Guru (30 June 1969 - 9 February 2013) was a Kashmiri man who was convicted for his role in the 2001 Indian Parliament attack.
 He received a death sentence for his involvement, which was upheld by the Indian Supreme Court.
 Following the rejection of a mercy petition by the President of India, he was executed on 9 February 2013.
 His body was buried within the precincts of Delhi's Tihar Jail.

-He was a member of the Pakistan-based Islamic terrorist organisation, Jaish-e-Mohammed.
+He was a member of Jaish-e-Mohammed.

 Early life

-Guru was born in Doabgah village near Sopore town in the Baramulla district of the Indian state of Jammu and Kashmir in June 1969.
-His father, Habibullah, ran a timber and transport business, and died when Guru was a child.
-Guru completed his schooling from Government School, Sopore and passed the matriculation exam in 1986.
+Afzal was born in Doabgah village near Sopore town in the Baramulla district of the erstwhile Jammu & Kashmir state in India in June 1969.
+His father, Habibullah, ran a timber and transport business, and died when Afzal was a child.
+Afzal completed his schooling from Government School, Sopore and passed the matriculation exam in 1986.
 He subsequently enrolled in the Jhelum valley medical college.
 He had completed the first year of his MBBS course and was preparing for competitive exams when he began to participate in other activities.

 Training

 In Sopore, he ran a commission agency in fruits.
-It was during this business venture that he came into contact with Tariq, a man from Anantnag, who motivated him to join Islamist Jihad for the separatism of Kashmir from India.
-He crossed the Line of Control and proceeded to Muzaffarabad in Pakistani-controlled Jammu and Kashmir where he became a member of the Jammu Kashmir Liberation Front and then returned to Sopore in India (Jammu and Kashmir) shortly afterward to lead some 300 terrorists.
-He did odd jobs and completed his graduation from Delhi University in the year 1993–94.

-Shaukat who was a friend of Syed Geelani, made Guru visit Geelani and they used to discuss, what they described Jihad and the "liberation" of Kashmir at length.
 In the summer of 1993–94, on the advice of his family, he surrendered to the Border Security Force and returned to Delhi where he worked till 1996.
 He took up a job with a pharmaceuticals firm and served as its area manager.
 Simultaneously, he worked as a commission agent for medical and surgical goods in the year 1996.
 During this period, he used to shuttle between Srinagar and Delhi.
 On a visit to Kashmir in 1998, he married a Baramulla native, Tabasum.